Shopify/shopify-express/README.md

 `app.use('/someProtectedPath', withWebhook, someHandler);`

 Express middleware that validates the presence of a valid HMAC signature to allow webhook requests from shopify to your app.

+### `withAppProxy`

+`app.use('/someProtectedPath', withAppProxy, someHandler);`

+Express middleware that validates the presence of a valid HMAC signature to allow app proxy requests from shopify to your app.

 ## Example app